mokshmahajan2004/Hireonix-AI-Based-Smart-Interviewer/backend/interview_report.md

 ---

 ### Question 11
 **Q:** 11.
-How do you prioritize and manage your workload to ensure that projects are delivered on time and to a high standard?
+Can you tell us about a time when you had to work under a tight deadline and how you managed it?
 **A:**